caic99/versatile-notebook/README.md

-# `versatile-notebook`: Make C++, CUDA, and MPI works in Jupyter Notebook
+# `versatile_notebook`: Make C++, CUDA, and MPI works in Jupyter Notebook

-`versatile-notebook` is a Jupyter Notebook extension that allows you to write and run C++, CUDA, and MPI code in Jupyter Notebook, without installing a new jupyter kernel.
+`versatile_notebook` is a Jupyter Notebook extension that allows you to write and run C++, CUDA, and MPI code in Jupyter Notebook, without installing a new jupyter kernel.
 It leverages [customized](https://ipython.readthedocs.io/en/stable/config/custommagics.html) [cell magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html) of the default iPython kernel, allowing an drop-in enhancement without installing a new kernel.

 The magic saves the code cell to a temporary file, and runs the corresponding compiler to build and run the code.